MaximusCarver/todo-list/README.md

 # todo-list
-A smooth and styled todo-list for keeping track of daily tasks.
+A styled todo-list for keeping track of daily tasks.